 • Psychosocial Integrity

-The Jobs to Expect
+Registered Nurse (RN) Jobs to Expect

 The pay scales usually vary mainly depending on the individual’s experience and work location.
 Some of the states that offer the highest amount of pay to Registered Nurses and other nursing professionals include Massachusetts, Oregon, Hawaii, and California.
-When it comes to experience, RN’s can enhance their credentials and job-market attraction by obtaining the following certifications: Certification for Obstetric Nursing (RNC-OB), Certified Emergency Nurse (CEN) and Certification for Low-Risk Neonatal Nursing (RNC-LRN) among other marketable professional credentials.
+When it comes to experience, RN’s can enhance their credentials and job-market attraction by obtaining the following certifications: Certification for Obstetric Nursing (RNC-OB), Certified Emergency Nurse (CEN), and Certification for Low-Risk Neonatal Nursing (RNC-LRN) among other marketable professional credentials.

-Nurses wishing to advance their studies following the traditional curve can pursue a Master’s of Science in Nursing (MSN), Certified Nurse Midwife (CMN) and Certified Nurse Anesthetist (CRNA).
-Nursing professionals aspiring to enter the field of research or become university or college professors can elect popular doctorate programs like the Doctorate in Nursing (DNP) and Ph.D. in nursing sciences.
-For nursing professionals who’ve chosen to pursue the scientific research route, the focus will mostly be trained on working with numbers, statistics, policies and medical discoveries.
+Nurses wishing to advance their studies following the traditional curve can pursue a Master’s of Science in Nursing (MSN), Certified Nurse Midwife (CMN), and Certified Nurse Anesthetist (CRNA).
+Nursing professionals aspiring to enter the field of research or become a university or college professors can elect popular doctorate programs like the Doctorate in Nursing (DNP) and Ph.D. in nursing sciences.
+For nursing professionals who’ve chosen to pursue the scientific research route, the focus will mostly be trained on working with numbers, statistics, policies, and medical discoveries.